 Sub-transmission lines, 23 kV to 69 kV serve customer load.
-Tree caused outages on these circuits contribute to about 4% (2006 data) of customer non-storm SAIFI.
-Given the contribution to SAIFI, National Grid has prioritized this group of circuits below bulk (345 and 230 kV) but above 115 kV transmission lines.
-As mentioned above, National Grid plans to complete the right-of-way widening program by 2012.
+Tree caused outages on these circuits contribute 3.4% (2012 data) of customer non-storm SAIFI.
+Given the contribution to SAIFI, National Grid has prioritized this group of circuits

+National Grid has implemented a sub-Transmission widening program which is intended to increase the width of these ROW across the system where feasible and where rights allow or can be obtained.
 In addition, routine danger tree and hazard tree work will continue on the regular DT maintenance cycle one year prior to IVM work.

 115 kV transmission lines also serve customer load.
-While customer load is very important to National Grid, tree caused outages on these lines contribute very little to customer non-storm SAIFI - significantly less than 1% (2006 data).
+While customer load is very important to National Grid, tree caused outages on these lines contribute very little to customer non-storm SAIFI - significantly less than 1% (2012 data).
 Risk Factors for 115 kV lines clearly reflect the lower conductor height and smaller clear width on these lines (compared to high voltage transmission lines).
 A much higher percentage of the system will require danger tree work than on high voltage transmission lines.
 National Grid proposes to carry-out the danger tree protocol on these 115 kV lines over 2 maintenance cycles (2006-2022).